JunaidRepo/Dating-Suggestions-Frontend/README.md

 Features

-View All Suggestions: Displays a list of dating suggestions fetched from the backend.
+Displays all the users fetched from the backend.

-Add Suggestions: Users can add new ideas with relevant details.
+we can add new users

-Update Suggestions: Modify existing dating ideas as needed.
+update exesting user details

-Delete Suggestions: Remove outdated or unwanted suggestions.
+delete the user

 Responsive Design: Ensures optimal experience across devices.